 C: Probably a pre-accelerating anode

 D: Likely a focusing anode

 F: Or would that rather be a focusing anode

 The internal surface of the tube is all covered with a silver substance, including the screen internal surface.
 It is supposed to contain a phosphorescent material, which produces the picture when hit with the electrons from the gun.
 You can see there is nothing else there – no shadow mask, just the glass screen covered with the phosphorescent substance.
 Notice the port for connecting the high voltage from the flyback transformer.

-No, there is not going to be any reassembly for this post.
+There is not going to be any reassembly this time.